EMBRYOPSIDA Pirani & Prado

 The morphology, anatomy, and secondary chemistry of the whole group are badly in need of detailed investigation.

 Phylogeny.
 For the association of the Tapisciaceae and Dipentodontaceae, see Peng et al. (2003).
 Perrottetia was previously in Celastraceae, if only rather uneasily so; molecular data suggested that it was to be placed near Tapiscia (M. Simmons, in Matthews & Endress 2005b), a placement with which its morphology is in general agreement.
 Gerrardina eylesiana shows a possibly superficial but still striking similarity to Perrottetia in particular, and there may be a similarity in seed coat anatomy between the two, yet they do not appear to be sister taxa (Worberg et al. 2009).
 Petenaea has been found to be rather weakly (bootstrap) associated with Gerrardina, and in general bootstrap values for relationships are low, even if posterior probabilities are higher (Christenhusz et al. 2010).
-Relationships within the order seem to be [[Gerrardinaceae + Petenaeaceae] [Tapisciaceae + Dipentodontaceae]] (e.g. M. Sun et al. 2016), although Dipentodon is sister to Tapisciaceae in some analyses (Worberg et al. 2009).
+It has been suggested that relationships within the order are [[Gerrardinaceae + Petenaeaceae] [Tapisciaceae + Dipentodontaceae]] (e.g. M. Sun et al. 2016; see also Worberg et al. 2009), while in the nuclear analysis of both W. J. Baker et al. (2021: see Seed Plant Tree) and in the plastome analyses of H.-T. Li et al. (2021) relationships are [Gerrardinaceae [Petenaeaceae [Tapisciaceae + Dipentodontaceae]]], and these relationships are followed here.

 Classification.
 Like Crossosomatales, Huerteales have accumulated several small families; when the clade is better known, rationalization (= reduction in number) may be in order - we currently hardly know enough so say whether or not the families are similar other than in gross phenetic terms, and none is of any size.